Synopsis by Hal Erickson

 Akira Kurosawa's Men Who Tread on the Tiger's Tail was put together at the last minute when Kurosawa's plan to direct a costume picture called Doko Kono Yari fell through (the producer couldn't get any horses!)
 Utilizing the costumes, sets and actors already commissioned, Kurosawa spent one long evening writing a screenplay based on the old Kabuki piece Kanjincho.
 The central character, a dimwitted porter who almost causes the film's plot to go awry, was played by Enoken, a stage actor and longtime personal favorite of Kurosawa's.
 Originally titled Tora no o o fumu Otokotachi, Men Who Tread on the Tiger's Tail was impressive enough for English-filmmaker Michael Powell to request permission to remake it on a larger scale (he never did).
 Completed in 1945, the film was not generally released until 1952.

-class [social], government, oppression, against-all-odds, behind-enemy-lines, brother, captive, captor, class-consciousness, control, escape, friendship, one-against-odds, on-the-run, power, prison, rival, servant, shogun, sibling, smuggling, struggle
+class [social], government, oppression, against-all-odds, behind-enemy-lines, brother, captive, captor, class-consciousness, control, escape, friendship, on-the-run, one-against-odds, power, prison, rival, servant, shogun, sibling, smuggling, struggle